Version: 1.0

 Pre-Authorized Code Flow MUST be supported.

-Authorization Code Flow and Wallet initiated communication are not supported.
+Authorization Code Flow and Wallet initiated communication are NOT SUPPORTED.

 3.3.4.
 Identifying Credentials Being Issued Throughout the Issuance Flow

-scope is NOT used.
+scope is NOT SUPPORTED.

 3.4.
 Authorization Code Flow